 One of the most memorable experiences Rebecca had in terms of real-life work experience was when she was involved as a member of the Food Festival Project team.

 Every year SSTH hosts a Food Festival on campus where 2-3,000 members of the public celebrate international food and beverage.
-It is a substantially large student-run event, where all the students work together to deliver a culinary and atmospheric experience for the guests.
-There is a variety of delicious mouth-watering dishes from at least 20 different countries and a selection of beverages, alcoholic, non-alcoholic and some simply exotic!
+It is a substantially large student-run event.
+All the students work together to deliver a culinary and atmospheric experience for the guests.
+There is a variety of delicious mouth-watering dishes from at least 20 different countries.
+There is also a selection of beverages, alcoholic, non-alcoholic and some simply exotic!
 This year, is of course special, as SSTH is celebrating its 50th anniversary!

 Would you also like to write for us?
 If so, you can submit an article for consideration here: www.internationalschoolparent.submittable.com